GIRIJAOK/Mammogram-Pectoral-Muscle-Removal-Using-Fuzzy-C-Means-ROI-Clustering-Multi-Classification/README.md

 1. Pre-process the images using the fuzzy filtering and histogram equalization steps.
 2. Apply the enthalpy-based fuzzy c-means ROI clustering.
-3. Run the MS-CNN classifier.
+3. Run the MSV-CNN classifier.